FHICT-Owen/CTF-U13/Research/Microcontroller_Research.md

 # Microcontroller Languages

 In order to get the capture points operational with the different peripherals like a keypad, RFID reader, lighting and buttons we'll need to use a microcontroller to control the peripherals and send data to our dashboard.
 The modern microcontroller we chose to work with within our group project is the ESP32-S2 that is integrated into the [LILYGO TTGO T8 ESP32-S2 with LCD](http://www.lilygo.cn/prod_view.aspx?TypeId=50062&Id=1321&FId=t3:50062:3).
+[UPDATE 25-03] I put in the wrong link and now instead of the S2 variant of the TTGO with display we got the [LILYGO TTGO T-Display ESP32](http://www.lilygo.cn/prod_view.aspx?Id=1126) for our project.

-In order to program this microcontroller to do what we want we have a few possible different languages and frameworks we can use to get the results that we want.
+In order to program either of the 2 microcontrollers we have a few possible different languages and frameworks we can use to get the results that we want.
 These options are:
 - ESP IoT development framework (C/C++)
 - Arduino framework (C++)
 - MicroPython (Python with hardware support)
-- CircuitPython (MicroPython with some simplifications)
+- CircuitPython (Only available on S2 variant)

 ## Research question